Meet the team of Drs. Hawks, Besler, Rogers and Stoppel. These experienced optometrists have served the Overland Park

 Dr. Jason Rogers, originally from Topeka, graduated from Kansas State University with a bachelor’s degree in Mechanical Engineering.
 He earned his Doctor of Optometry degree in May 1995 from Northeastern State University.

 Dr. Rogers served as the President of the Kansas Optometric Association.
 He’s a member of the Contact Lens Section of the American Optometric Association and the Heart of America Contact Lens Society.
 He is also American Board of Optometry Certified.
 Dr. Rogers is a board member of the Eye Care Council.
 In 2004, he received the Distinguished Service Award from the Kansas Optometric Association.
 In 2005, he received the Outstanding Young Optometrist Award.

 Dr. Rogers’ special clinical interests include primary eye care, contact lenses, pediatric vision, and ocular trauma and disease.
 Dr. Rogers and his wife, Susan, live in Gardner with their three children: Olivia, Liza, and Benjamin.

 A native of Washington Kansas, Dr. Stoppel graduated from the University of Kansas with a degree in Human Biology.
 In 2003, he attended the University of Missouri in St. Louis where he graduated with a Doctor of Optometry degree in May 2007.

 During his four years at optometry school, he was a member of the American Optometric Student Association and was elected trustee by his school.
 He was also a member of the American Academy of Optometry of which he was appointed AAO/AOSA National Liaison.
 In addition, Dr. Stoppel is an active member of the Kansas Optometric Association where he was a recent graduate of their Leadership KOA program.
 He served as Zone President for the Greater Kansas City Zone of the Kansas Optometric Association.
-Dr. Stoppel, his wife Alaina and two girls, Maddie and Gabbie, reside in Olathe Kansas and enjoy being involved in community activities such as Rotary and his church.
+Dr. Stoppel, his wife Alaina and two girls, Maddie and Gabbie, reside in Olathe, Kansas and enjoy being involved in community activities.